 The Message Configuration dialog opens.
 Change the message text accordingly for each relevant language.

-Load the program into the PLC.
+Download the program into the PLC.

 A wizard takes you through multiple dialogs.
-Here you can make various setting for compiling the OS.
+Here you can make various settings for compiling the OS.
 You must select which PLC program is assigned to which OS and which connection is to be used.

 Using the "Back" and "Next" buttons you can navigate in the wizard's settings mask.
 With the "Finish" button you get a summary of the compilation procedure displayed.
-Start the compilation procedure with the "Compile" button.
+Start compilation with the "Compile" button.

-Load the program into the OS.
+Download the program into the OS.

 |9||Test the messages at WinCC Runtime|

 Start WinCC Runtime.
-Trigger the messages using the variables table.
+Trigger the messages using the variable table.
 The messages are displayed in the alarm window of WinCC and can be acknowledged where necessary.
 You can diagnose the messages alternatively with the STEP 7 program "CPU Messaging".